drcpu-github/pooltogether-v4-brownie/README.md

 ## Claim prizes

 Assuming you have pre-calculated prizes for a(n) (set of) account(s) using the `calculate_prizes.py` script, the `claim_prizes.py` script allows to claim prizes for multiple draws in one transaction.
 Since this script will actually claim prizes, you need to supply an account.
-Brownie allows for different methods to achieve this, but personally I specify a `PRIVATE_KEY` environment variable in my .env file and load this through the `brownie-config.yaml` file.
+Brownie allows for different methods to achieve this, but personally I specify environment variables called `PRIVATE_KEY_<network>` in my .env file and load this through the `brownie-config.yaml` file.

 ```
 brownie run scripts/claim_prizes.py --network <network-name, e.g. polygon-mainnet-alchemy>